M64GitHub/libtsprites/README.md

 animations, color-fading, or different rotations of a moving player figure for example.

-The different types of sprites exist to help the realisation of ideas.
+The different types of sprites exist to help in the realisation of ideas.
-Each sprite class has it's different pro's and con's.
-A one size fits all approach was therefor not taken.
-Instead each sprite class has it's own specialities, implemented as efficient as posssible.
+Each sprite type has it's own capabilities, pro's and con's.

 ### Classes / Structs